Cooking With Your Child

 The kitchen can stimulate all senses, which can be both good and bad for autistic children.
 Focus on the textures your child likes touching, and you can gradually introduce less preferred textures.
 Most ingredients used for baking can be fun to explore for children with autism: flour, sugar, cocoa powder, chocolate chips or other dry ingredients.

 Sieve the flour, pour the milk, taste the chocolate, smell the vanilla, and let your child crack and play with the eggshells if they want to.
-Mixing ingredients together can also be interesting especially if the mixture forms a wet paste which can often be a more challenging texture for autistic kids.
+Mixing ingredients together can also be interesting, especially if the mixture forms a wet paste, which can often be a more challenging texture for autistic kids.

 At home, we enjoy making pizza dough, and I encourage my children to help me knead the dough.
 This wet texture can be challenging for children who have some sensory difficulties.
-I offer a small piece of dough to my child with autism, as he doesn’t like the feel of it, but he is ok if it’s just a small amount.
+I offer a small piece of dough to my child with autism, as he doesn’t like the feel of it, but he is ok if it’s just a tiny amount.
 I encourage him to squeeze it, poke it, and roll it with a rolling pin or with his hands.

 Developing language and conversation